David-c0degeek/unraid_xfs_undelete/docs/usage.md

 ./recover_deleted_files.sh
 ```

-If you've set `PASSWORD_METHOD="prompt"`, you'll be asked to enter the encryption password when the script runs.
+If you've set `PASSWORD_METHOD="prompt"`, you'll be asked to enter the encryption password for encrypted disks when the script runs.

 ## Output